 As the common saying goes, finding vegetarian dishes in and around the Old City is tricky.
 But we say, it’s just a myth.
 We braced ourselves and took up a challenge to find delicious vegetarian dishes in the world of paya and tala hua gosht.
 So, follow us with your taste buds and we promise you a satiating affair of meals from am to pm.

-We Made You A Guide Of Eating Vegetarian From AM To PM In The Old City
+We Made You A Vegetarian Food Guide From AM To PM In The Old City

 Find yourself dragged towards this little kiosk, Govind Dosa (also known as Govind ki bandi), with its all-engulfing aroma.
 Tawa Idli or freshly-tossed dosa, you are in for a treat.
 Served along with coconut chutney, there are several options for you to explore, but we implore you to stick to the basics like Butter Dosa or Ravva Dosa for they melt in your mouth.
 Careful before you dig in, though, because these are served steaming hot.
 But with a bottle of water in your kitty, you’re sorted.